lambdaexec/lambdaexec/README.md

 - 🌱 I’m currently learning C++
 - 👯 I’m looking to collaborate with two good malware makers:@AWJDXUGE @ShuilongWXZoey
 - 📫 How to reach me: https://space.bilibili.com/3546842902038662/ or send e-mail at lambdaexe114@foxmail.com
-- ⚡ Fun fact: NO
+- ⚡ "fun" fact(it's for real): catty a.k.a. larperix&mazeicon a.k.a mazelarper make bad&ai&skidded malwares
 - 👯 Age: 13
 - @wilber-20130410 is my classmate who focus on Python